HE-Xinyu/fast-EADAM/README.md

 Warning: It is still in construction.
 The correctness and efficiency are not guaranteed.

+## How to use
+Please check the test folder for examples of input and output.
+The input file should contain the information below:

+1. num_of_students (n), num_of_schools (m);
+2. m numbers of seats of schools;
+3. n numbers of students consenting or not (1: yes; 2: no);
+4. a n * m matrix representing preference of students;
+5. a m * n matrix representing preference of schools.

 ## Current Progress
 Build the basic data structure; Implement Gale-Shapley Algorithm in O(E) time and space complexity.